viper-adnan/Warez/README.md

 - [TVmaze](https://anonym.to/?https://www.tvmaze.com/) - TVmaze is a community of TV lovers and dedicated contributors that discuss and help maintain TV information on the web.
 - [What is my movie?](https://anonym.to/?https://www.whatismymovie.com/) - AI-powered movie search.
 "Use your own words, or search with titles, actors, directors, genres etc. We find movies for you to watch."
 - [WhereYouWatch](https://anonym.to/?https://whereyouwatch.com/latest-reports/) - Follow upcoming movies and receive email alerts when they are out online as a download or stream – pirated or via retail.
+- [Tastedrive](https://anonym.to/?https://tastedive.com/) - TasteDive provides recommendations of similar music, movies, TV shows, books, authors, games, and podcasts, based on what you like.

 **[`^        back to top        ^`](#readme)**